Task Management for ADHD: Systems Built for How Your Brain Works

 What is task paralysis in ADHD?

 Task paralysis in ADHD is the inability to initiate a task despite knowing it needs to happen and wanting to do it.
 Unlike procrastination, where someone actively chooses to do something else, task paralysis involves the executive function system failing to bridge the gap between intention and action.
-Micro-starts (committing to just two minutes of a task), body doubling (working alongside another person), and task decomposition (breaking tasks into sub-10-minute pieces) are effective interventions.
+One thing that complicates it is when perfectionism is the real driver: if paralysis happens most on tasks where the stakes feel high or the outcome might expose you as incompetent, that is perfectionism-driven avoidance rather than pure activation failure, and it responds better to lowering the quality bar on the first version than to micro-starts.
+If you find that micro-starts regularly do not work, consider whether the blocker is fear of a bad outcome rather than activation difficulty.

 How do you manage tasks with ADHD at work without disclosing your diagnosis?